-AlA will be hosting a breakfast reception for TARC participants on Capitol Hill on Friday, May 9th.
-All teams are invited to bring their rockets and families for this event.
-More details will be forthcoming.
-Please consider arriving in DC early enough to attend this event.
+AIA will be hosting a breakfast reception for TARC participants on Capitol Hill on Friday, May 12th.
+All teams are invited to bring their rockets.
+If you are interested in attending, please indicate this on your RSVP form.
+Space at this reception is limited and will be allocated on a first-reply basis.
+To allow the maximum number of student participants, only one adult chaperone per team will be permitted to attend.